Aidge ONNX tutorial#

 .
 This operator is not supported by ONNX and is often decomposed in multiple operators.

-# Download onnx model file
+# Download the ONNX model file

 Importing an ONNX#